Burn: Pathophysiology

 At temperatures greater than 44 C, proteins begin losing their three-dimensional shape and start breaking down.
 This results in cell and tissue damage.
 Many of the direct health effects of a burn are caused by failure of the skin to perform its normal functions, which include: protection from bacteria, skin sensation, body temperature regulation, and prevention of evaporation of the body's water.
-Disruption of these functions can lead to infection, loss of skin sensation, hypothermia, and hypovolemic shock via dehydration (ie. water in the body evaporated away).
+Disruption of these functions can lead to infection, loss of skin sensation, hypothermia, and hypovolemic shock via dehydration (i.e. water in the body evaporated away).
 Disruption of cell membranes causes cells to lose potassium to the spaces outside the cell and to take up water and sodium.

 In large burns (over 30% of the total body surface area), there is a significant inflammatory response.
 This results in increased leakage of fluid from the capillaries, and subsequent tissue edema.
 This causes overall blood volume loss, with the remaining blood suffering significant plasma loss, making the blood more concentrated.
 Poor blood flow to organs like the kidneys and gastrointestinal tract may result in kidney failure and stomach ulcers.

 Increased levels of catecholamines and cortisol can cause a hypermetabolic state that can last for years.
 This is associated with increased cardiac output, metabolism, a fast heart rate, and poor immune function.